 - The mine operator redesigned the water system beyond the manufacturer's design capacity without the required evaluations to ensure the modified system was safe to use.
-Mine management did not evaluate the capacity of the new parts used in light of the stresses to which the parts would be subjected. - Mine management did not ensure that the victim wore a life jacket or belt while working on the dredge.
+Mine management did not evaluate the capacity of the new parts used in light of the stresses to which the parts would be subjected. - A life jacket or belt was not worn by the victim while working on the dredge.